Implementing a tree using transformer classes

 tree_node_roots(TN) for a table

-TN of nodes to get the required output columns, just as we would for any other transformer.
+TN of nodes to get the required output columns, just as you would for any other transformer.

 Now, let's try something which shows the power of Pathway a bit more.
 Suppose you would like to see how many steps away a node is from its root.
 Let's call this the

 level of a node.
-How would we compute this?
+How would you compute this?

 level of a node is higher by 1 unit than the